Portrait Tattoos and Their Meanings

 A portrait tattoo can express your deep admiration for an iconic character in real life or fiction.
 It allows you to express your alignment with them and their value system at a philosophical level.

-Some Solid Portrait Tattoo Style Advice
+Some Portrait Tattoo Style Advice

 If you’ve decided that you want to have a portrait tattoo done, there are some things you should definitely think about: